-Under International Standards of Audit (UK) (ISAs) and Our audit work has been undertaken on site during July.
-Our findings are summarised on pages 5 to 14. the National Audit Office (NAO) Code of Audit Practice We have identified one adjustment to the financial statements that has resulted in a £333k adjustment to ('the Code'), we are required to report whether, in our the Council's Comprehensive Income and Expenditure Statement.
+Under International Standards of Audit (UK) (ISAs) and Our audit work has been undertaken on site during July and August.
+Our findings are summarised on the National Audit Office (NAO) Code of Audit Practice pages 5 to 15.
+We have identified two adjustments to the financial statements that have resulted in a ('the Code'), we are required to report whether, in our £3,531k adjustment to the Council's Comprehensive Income and Expenditure Statement.
 There is no impact on the General Fund outturn.
-Audit adjustments are detailed in Appendix A.
+Audit adjustments are detailed in Appendix B.